 Xbox Series X vs PlayStation 5: Specification Comparison

 The Xbox Series X and the PlayStation 5 have finally begun selling around the world.
-Both gaming consoles are witnessing a huge demand with reports of running out rather quickly.
-Well, Black Friday is just a few days away and if you are one of those people who are still confused as to which one you should buy, then here’s a quick specifications comparison to give you some clarity.
+Both gaming consoles are witnessing a huge demand with reports of stocks running out rather quickly.
+If you are one of those people who are still confused as to which one you should buy, then here’s a quick specifications comparison to give you some clarity.

 |Xbox Series X||Sony PlayStation 5|